-- Capital withdrawn from a broker-dealer without recording it as a distribution - Such withdrawals are often facilitated by: - A management services agreement (MSA) - A distribution of assets at other than fair value - Receivables that are never/infrequently re-paid
+- Capital withdrawn from a broker-dealer without recording it as a distribution - Such withdrawals are often facilitated by: - A management services agreement (MSA) - Withdrawals are recorded as "expenses" by the broker-dealer - A distribution of assets at other than fair value - Transfer or sale of assets may/may not be recorded on books of brokerdealer, almost always effected at less than fair value - Receivables that are never/infrequently re-paid - Treated as non-allowable receivables, but the asset is not written off as one that will not be collected

-- An MSA describes services whereby a party (usually the B/D's parent or affiliate) performs administrative or management services for the B/D. - For this purpose, we will distinguish an MSA from an ESA.
+- An MSA describes services whereby a party (usually the broker-dealer's parent or affiliate) performs administrative or management services for the broker-dealer. - For this purpose, we will distinguish an MSA from an ESA.
 In an MSA, the parent or affiliate is providing the services.
 In an ESA, there is a contract with a 3rd party that provides a good or service. - In an MSA, we look for the following: - The parent or affiliate has the capacity to offer the service. - The broker-dealer needs the service to support its operations. - There is evidence that the services were actually performed. - The costs of the services are reasonable.
 What would a broker-dealer pay an independent 3rd party?